avisri/OssecWinAgent/part1.md

 Admittedly there are alot of things needed to install MAKEMSI and have it working properly, but it is not very difficult and we end up with a very good package development machine in the process.
-For now I;ll leave you to the task of setting up your development box.
+For now I will leave you to the task of setting up your development box.
 Tomorrow we will cover the rest of this deployment process.